shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

     | type: int, required
     | Handle backward/forward compatibility.

-* display_oss
-    | type: list of strings, required
-    | Operating Systems choices available to clients.
-    | Populated with the name of the folders in the oss/ directory.

 * timeout
     | type: int, default 30
     | In case of multiple OSs, BootTorrent waits this long (seconds) for user input before booting default OS.